MicrosoftDocs/win32/desktop-src/LearnWin32/windows-coding-conventions.md

 A more common form of Hungarian notation uses prefixes to give *type* information—for example, *dw* for **DWORD** and *w* for **WORD**.

-Note, the cpp core guildines discourage practices like Hungarian notation, see [NL.5: Avoid encoding type information in names](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#nl5-avoid-encoding-type-information-in-names), and internally, the Windows team no longer uses it.
-It's use remains in many samples.
+Note, the cpp core guildines discourage Hungarian notation, see [NL.5: Avoid encoding type information in names](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#nl5-avoid-encoding-type-information-in-names), and internally, the Windows team no longer uses it.
+It's use remains in many samples and documentation.

 ## Next